brandur/sorg/content/fragments-drafts/ruby-testing.md

 off a bench a couple times down in the hangar and the weight of it felt roughly right.

-By default, productioning Ruby is never safe.
+By default, productionizing Ruby is never safe.
 Not for you, but _definitely_ not for that poor sap who's next in line for maintainership.
 Know how hard it is to make sense of your own code a year after you've written it?
 It's 10x harder for someone else.
 Tests are absolutely the only way to codify that certain behaviors are expected and not accidental.

 Besides a few basic checks on syntax, Ruby gives you zero guarantees.
 Code in all languages needs testing, but code in dynamic/interpreted languages [1]